dylanpyle/slate/README.md

 # Slate

-A simple, dark theme for Google Chrome
+A simple, dark theme for Google Chrome.

 ## Screenshot